godatadriven/whirl/README.md

 #### Starting whirl

-The default action of the script is to start the DAG from your current directory.
+The default action is to start the DAG in your current directory.
 It expects an environment to be configured.
-You can pass it as a command line argument or you can configure it in a `.whirl.env` (see #Configuring environment variables).
+You can pass this as a command line argument or you can configure it in a `.whirl.env` file.
+(See #Configuring environment variables.)
 The environment refers to a directory with the same name in the `envs` directory located near the _whirl_ script.

 ```bash
 $ whirl [start] [-e <environment>]
 ```

-Specifying the `start` command line argument is simply a more explicit way to start _whirl_.
+Specifying the `start` command line argument is a more explicit way to start _whirl_.

 #### Stopping whirl